baroni200/overpass-landmarks/README.md

 # Overpass Landmarks Service

-A Spring Boot service that processes coordinate webhooks, queries the Overpass API for nearby landmarks, and provides cached retrieval of results.
+A Spring Boot service that processes coordinate webhooks, queries the Overpass API for nearby landmarks, and provides cached results.

 ## Architecture Overview